People

 Committee on Teaching, Learning and Assessment

-The Committee on Teaching, Learning and Assessment (CTLA), chaired by the Provost, “coordinates efforts to improve teaching and learning on campus and mediate between the expectations of accreditation bodies and the norms of faculty.
+The Committee on Teaching, Learning and Assessment (CTLA), chaired by the Vice Provosts for Undergraduate and Graduate Affairs, “coordinates efforts to improve teaching and learning on campus and mediate between the expectations of accreditation bodies and the norms of faculty.
 It reports regularly to faculty about what we know about teaching and learning at Brandeis and trends in outcomes over time.”